 Brushwood is a very hardy plant, salt resistant and grows well on a range of soil types, making it an ideal selection for soil rehabilitation and carbon credit projects.
 The species grows best in areas where the groundwater table is high and in the higher rainfall areas, although it will survive well in the lower rainfall areas such as the Murray Mallee.
 The lifespan of the cut brush when packed in a fencing panel is long, maintenance is low, and it has white ant resistant and thermal qualities.
 Brushwood fencing is an environmentally friendly fencing product as it requires little secondary processing or energy use to prepare, is a ‘carbon friendly’, renewable resource and being cut from a lignotuber can be recut many times from the original bush.
-It is used extensively in Western Australia in land rehabilitation products and the plantation industry.
+It is used extensively in Western Australia in land rehabilitation products and the commercial plantation industry.
 It is also sustainably cut under government licence from native stands on government leasehold land and private properties in NSW and SA.

 Brush Panels Can be Cut to a Taper to Blend in with Adjoining Trees & and Timber Paling and Colorbond Fences or Masonry Walls.

 When a natural look is required or to beautify any surrounds or for a landscaping project or privacy fence screen, Ausbrush brushwood fencing panels are the ideal choice.
 Brushwood is of natural look and neutral colouring, which blends well with garden beds and man-made structures and in addition brushwood also has noise and thermal attenuation properties, ideal for cutting unwanted road noise and in protecting adjoining plant beds from the hot northerly sun.